Defense Against Defeat, Part 2

 "Christ is the ground of my peace.
 Therefore it is his responsibility to take me through everything.
 He is the adequate One.
 He has come to carry me through every situation.
 So I cannot, I will not, believe this fear, this sudden anxiety which grips my heart.
 I will not believe that it is from me.
 It is simply sent to shake my confidence in Christ.
 It is an attempt to destroy my peace.
 But Christ is adequate for even this and therefore I refuse to change."

 This is what James calls "resisting the devil," (James 4:7b).
 This is the shield of faith.
-This is refusing the believe the lie that if you have doubts you cannot have faith.
+This is refusing to believe the lie that if you have doubts you cannot have faith.
 Because that is a lie.
 Doubt is always an attack on faith.
 The fact that you have doubts proves that you have faith.
 They are not opposites at all.
-Doubt is the proof of the reality of faith.
-Therefore re-examine the ground of your faith and reassert it, and remember that feelings are not necessarily at all.
+Doubt is the proof of the reality that you do have faith.
+Therefore re-examine the ground of your faith and reassert it, and remember that feelings are not necessarily facts at all.

 And James says that, if you keep on resisting the devil, "he will flee from you," (James 4:7c).
 Think of that!
 He will flee from you.
 You do it again and again every time the thought comes back.
 You resist it on that basis.
 You refuse to give up your position.
 And, sooner or later, inevitably, the doubts will clear.
 Your feelings will change, the attacks cease, and you will be back again in the sunshine of faith and the experience of the love and joy of God.